 “Now more than ever before, Digital offers the chance to drive sustained economic recovery, but this will only be realized if we become a nation of digitally confident businesses with a digitally literate workforce,” said Ronan Dunne, Chief Executive of O2.

 Dunne added that it is not the responsibility of government alone to fill this gap.
-He called on businesses to invest in more training programmes for current and future employees, and show a greater willingness to employ people with less previous experience.
+He called on businesses to invest in more digital training programmes for current and future employees, and show a greater willingness to employ people with less previous experience.

 The research claims that up to 20% of the 750,000 required positions will be entry-level, meaning they would be suitable for school-leavers, recent graduates or young unemployed people with little or no previous work experience.